Is Tijuana Safe? Travel Tips & Areas To Avoid in 2023

 The City of Tijuana is one of the most misunderstood parts of Mexico.
-Many of the most vocal sensationalists that theorize about violent crime have never actually been to Tijuana.
+Many of the most vocal sensationalists who theorize about violent crime have never actually been to Tijuana.
 It is the largest municipality in Mexico, larger than Iztapalapa, the largest burrow in Mexico City, with more ethnic diversity.
 Tijuana has an excellent job market and has some of the best food in all of Mexico with a distinct regional style.
 It is a popular destination for medical tourism, entertainment, and even surfing because of its close proximity to Southern California.
 But, “Is Tijuana Safe?”

 The next 5,000 words will be spent exploring the safety issues that exist in Tijuana, Baja California, addressing some misconceptions, and teaching you how to travel safely in Tijuana, Baja California.